 "How can I, as real Dutch woman, refuse that as former city cycle addict in The Netherlands?"

 So first, I signed up online and then I had to visit an Uber office to verify my registration.
 After the completion of this I had to wait for the background check which took 2 business days.
 I got approved!
-Oh, and thanks to using my friends’ referral code I even got $50 welcome bonus (make sure you read it all the way till the end to see how you can get a $50 bonus too!).
+Oh, and thanks to using my friends’ referral code I even got $50 welcome bonus (this was in July 2017.
+Make sure you read it all the way till the end to see how you can get a nice welcome offer too!).
 An ideal start of this UberEATS bike courier journey.

 Then, there was just one step left: picking up THE UberEATS bag.
 Huge bag!
 I almost feel like the bag is bigger than I am, so it must look kinda funny from the back.
 Anyway, the bag feels very solid and is super light weighing.